Probable-Futures/docs/calling-the-api.md

 The API is a GraphQL endpoint located at `https://graphql.probablefutures.org/graphql` where the query is a mutation with the following inputs:

+1. Location data, in any of the following formats (required)
--   `longitude`: Type number, optional.
+-   `longitude`: Type: number.
 Valid longitudes should be between -180 and 180.
--   `latitude`: Type number, optional.
+-   `latitude`: Type: number.
 Valid latitudes should be between -90 and 90.
--   `country`: Generally recognized countries or country codes, of type string, optional.
-Example "France" or "fr".
+-   `country`: Generally recognized countries or country codes.
+Type: string.
+Example: "France" or "fr".
 Can be sent alone or with city and/or address.
--   `city`: Cities, villages, municipalities, of type string, optional.
+-   `city`: Cities, villages, municipalities.
+Type: string.
 Should be sent with a country and/or address.
--   `address`: Any place name, postal addresses, individual residential or business addresses, of type string, optional.
+-   `address`: Any place name, postal addresses, individual residential or business addresses.
+Type: string.
 Can be sent alone or with city and/or country.

+2. Warming scenario (required)
--   `warmingScenario`: Specifies the warming scenario, of type string, required.
+-   `warmingScenario`: Specifies the warming scenario.
+Type string.
 Should be one of these values: "0.5", "1.0", "1.5", "2.0", "2.5", "3.0".

+3. Dataset ID (optional)
--   `datasetId`: ID of the dataset requested, of type integer, optional.
+-   `datasetId`: ID of the dataset requested, of type integer.
 If omitted the data for all datasets will be returned.
 See the full list of dataset IDs and their corresponding names on the [maps](./maps.md) page.

 ### Responses